 Collider Physics at CERN

-FASER is a new and very different experiment, originally conceived by my theory colleagues at UCI.
+FASER, my current experiment, is new and very different, originally conceived by my theory colleagues at UCI.
 I was the first experimentalist to join the project, which broke the "Big Science" mold by going from a crazy idea on a whiteboard in the summer of 2017 to a fully-funded and approved experiment at the world's premier particle physics laboratory by March 2019 - barely 18 months later.
-FASER construction is primarily funded through grants from the Simons and Heising-Simons Foundations through our group here at UCI, along with important host-lab support from CERN.
+FASER construction was primarily funded through grants from the Simons and Heising-Simons Foundations through our group here at UCI, along with important host-lab support from CERN.
 I put together the first detailed detector design, simulations and performance studies.

 FASER's initial physics program is two-fold: